AntiKippi/gnome-shell-extension-sane-airplane-mode/README.md

 # Sane Airplane Mode

 Make airplane mode sane again!
 This extension gives you better control over the airplane mode.
-Ot at least it is my attemt so make a utterly broken airplane mode implemetation somewhat sane to handle.
+Or at least it is my attempt to make a utterly broken airplane mode implementation somewhat sane to handle.
 Hint: With this extension you can also turn off the annoying "Bluetooth gets turned on when I disable airplane mode" behaviour.

 ## Known limitations